ashwini0921/Design-of-4-bit-Servo-Tracking-type-ADC/README.md

 # Abstract

 A 4-bit servo tracking analog to digital converter is designed which can convert analog signal of amplitude ranging between 0 to VCC V. The input voltage VCC of the designed circuit is 1 V. 4 bit up down counter circuit is designed using verilog code in Makerchip.
-The Verilator converts the verilog code to usable 4 bit up down counter chip.
+The Verilator converts the verilog code to usable 4 bit up down counter chip for simulation in NgSpice.
 The 4 bit up-down counter is used along with other SKY130 components like resistor and op-amps to design 4 bit servo tracking type ADC.

 # Reference Circuit Diagram